ethanwood3305/ethanwood3305/README.md

 # 💫 About Me:
-🔭 I’m currently working on: A new version of MS Planner Archiver<br>🌱 I’m currently learning: OpenAI's API<br>💬 Ask me about: SQL<br>⚡ Fun fact: I self taught myself to code
+🔭 I’m currently working on: A new version of MS Planner Archiver<br>🌱 I’m currently learning: OpenAI's API<br>💬 Ask me about: SQL<br>⚡ Fun fact: I taught myself to code

 # 💻 Tech Stack: